 One of my favorite variations of this rice is to boil off skinned dark meat for 30 or so minutes.
-Then use that water to flavor the rice, then I put the chicken in the pan with the raw rice and stock and let it cook for an hour.
+Then, use that water to flavor the rice.
+Put the chicken in the pan with the raw rice and stock and let it cook for an hour.
 Let your imagination go with this dish, but when you need a simple brown rice recipe, pull this out of your recipe file.

 - 1 teaspoon unsalted butter